Pinecall

 Your backend never proxies audio.
 The audio path is browser ↔ voice server, peer-to-peer over WebRTC.

-1. Add a WebRTC channel to the agent#
+1. Create the agent#

 import { Pinecall } from "@pinecall/sdk";